rtahmasbi/FirewallX/README.md

-This custom Firewall OS has ability to be run on Cloud too.
+This custom Firewall OS has ability to be run on the Cloud too.